kagapa-blr/KannadaNudiEditor/README.md

 ## 🖥️ OS Compatibility

 - **Currently Supported:** Windows

-We are working to expand support to other operating systems in the future.
-Stay tuned!
+- **Future Plans:** Expanding support to other operating systems.

 ---

 ## 🌟 Key Features

-1. **Kannada Writing System-Wide**
+1. **System-Wide Kannada Input**
-    - Write in Kannada anywhere on your system effortlessly.
-With system-wide support, you can switch to Kannada input seamlessly across all applications, making it convenient for consistent Kannada usage.
+    - Write in Kannada anywhere on your system.
+    - Seamlessly switch to Kannada input across all applications.

 2. **Integrated Spell Check**
-    - The editor comes with a built-in spell checker that underlines incorrect Kannada words in real-time.
+    - Built-in spell checker underlines incorrect Kannada words in real-time.
-    - Right-click on underlined words to get accurate suggestions, making corrections faster and easier.
+    - Right-click for suggestions to make corrections faster.

 3. **Speech-to-Text Integration (Kannada & English)**
-    - Effortlessly convert speech to text in both Kannada and English.
+    - Convert speech to text in both Kannada and English.
-    - Ideal for users who prefer dictation over typing, enhancing productivity and accessibility.
+    - Ideal for dictation, improving productivity and accessibility.

-4. **UNICODE to ASCII and Vice Versa Conversion**
+4. **Unicode ↔ ASCII Conversion**
-    - Supports smooth conversion between UNICODE and ASCII text formats.
+    - Smoothly convert between Unicode and ASCII text formats.
-    - Useful for legacy compatibility and ensuring your documents are accessible across different platforms.
+    - Ensures legacy compatibility and document portability.

 5. **Comprehensive Editing Tools**
-    - Equipped with all essential editor functionalities like copy, paste, undo, redo, and advanced formatting options.
+    - Standard functionalities: copy, paste, undo, redo, and advanced formatting.
-    - Intuitive UI makes it easy to navigate and use these features effectively.
+    - Intuitive UI for a smooth editing experience.

 ---

-## 🌏 A Call to Developers: Let’s Make Kannada Easy for Everyone!
+## 🌏 Open-Source & Developer Call

-**Kannada Nudi Editor** is an open-source project with a vision to make Kannada typing and editing simple and accessible for everyone.
-We believe that **"anybody can write easily in Kannada and correct their writings"**.
+**Kannada Nudi Editor** is open-source and aims to make Kannada typing simple and accessible.

-We invite developers, language enthusiasts, and open-source contributors to join us in expanding and refining this project.
-Your contributions can help us create a globally recognized platform for Kannada text editing, making it easier for millions of users to communicate effortlessly.
+We invite developers, language enthusiasts, and contributors to help improve and expand the project.

-**Why Contribute?**
+**Why contribute?**

-- Be a part of an impactful project aimed at preserving and promoting the Kannada language.
+- Preserve and promote the Kannada language.
 - Collaborate with a community of passionate developers.
-- Gain experience by working on a feature-rich editor with advanced text-processing capabilities.
+- Gain experience on a feature-rich text editor with advanced language tools.

-Let’s build something amazing together!
+Let's build something amazing together!

 ---

 ## 📦 NuGet Dependencies

-To make sure all required packages are available, run the following commands in the root of your project:
+Ensure all required packages are installed:

 ```bash
 dotnet add package Newtonsoft.Json